Jswizzy/Android-Notes/Testing/Test_Basics.md

 Assertions
 : checks code behaves as expected

+Regression
+: A bug introduced into a previously working feature.

+Technical Debt
+: is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.

 ## Benefits of Testing

 Testing helps to verify the correctness of your app, functional behavior, and usability prior to release to the public.